NotRobiin/wklejto-scraper/README.md

 There is nothing here, there won't be anything here

 ## Running the program
-- cd into directory
+- cd into /src/ directory
-- python main.py [range]
--- "range" argument is optional.
--- Pass two values separated by "-", ex.
-10-100
+- python main.py [range] ("range" argument is optional.
+Pass two values separated by "-", ex.
+10-100)